-We recommend a 60:40, sand:soil mix which can be purchased from your local Soil or Nursery Supplier but any type of soil from a sandy loam to a heavier dark Soil can be used provided there is good drainage.
-Good soil may already exist on site, which may only require weed removal and sometimes the addition of some sandy topsoil to assist in levelling.
+We recommend a 80:20, sand:soil mix which can be purchased from your local Soil or Nursery Supplier.
+Good soil may already exist on site, which may only require weed removal and sometimes the addition of some turf underlay to assist in levelling.

 Apply Gypsum, which is a clay breaker, down first and incorporate it well with a Rotary Hoe.

 2″ (50mm) is okay, but 4″ (100mm) of soil is better.
 The root system of your lawn will penetrate the soil to a depth of about 2ft (600mm) in good soil with deep irrigation.